Bass Lesson 6 Ethics

 I think there is only one way to avoid anger, frustration and disappointment.
 When you’ve made a deal, you should stick to it always, and other people should to.
 If you’re sorry you made a certain deal, that’s just too bad for you.
 It’s really in your own interest to realize this.
 Let me remind you of the saxophone player in my first example.
 If you behave that way, soon nobody will want to play with you anymore.
 People will consider you unreliable and prefer to ask a bass player they can depend on.
 Too bad if you can get a better gig than you agreed on.
 You’ll have to stick with the deal you made.

-Of course, I’m only urging you to stick to the deals you make; I’m not urging you to make stupid deals.
-For instance, you could say to the band with the $50 gig that you’ll do the gig if you don’t get another one.
+Of course, I am only urging you to stick to the deals you make; I’m not urging you to make stupid deals.
+For instance, you could say to the band with the $50 gig that you will do the gig if you do not get another one.
 You could set a time limit and agree that you’ll do the gig if 2 weeks before the gig you have not found another one.
 2 weeks should be enough time for them to find another bass player.

 Stop working together with people who don’t treat you well or behave like the percussion player in my example.
 Playing is supposed to be fun, not hell.
 So no matter how many gigs you have with a certain band, no matter how much you earn, there really is only one way to go.
 Working together with this kind of people is never worth the embarrassment or pain.